matthewbeta/breadwanker.com/about/index.md

   order: 3
 ---

 I've recently become a bit of a bread wanker.
-Rather than spam my usual social feeds with loads of pics and waffle, I thought I'd set up a dedicated palce I could blog about it.
+Rather than spam my usual social feeds with loads of pics and waffle, I thought I'd set up a dedicated place I could blog about it.

 If for some reason you want to contact me, I'm on [Instagram as @breadwanker](https://instagram.com/breadwanker) and email - [breadwanker@gmail.com](mailto:breadwanker@gmail.com).